OVagamundo/Flashcard-Heroes/docs/Flashcard Heroes TDD (Technichal Design Document).md

-gold_updated(new_total: int): Emitted when the player's gold changes. hero_hp_updated(current_hp: int, base_hp: int): Emitted when the hero's HP changes. day_updated(new_day: int): Emitted when the day counter increments. master_pool_changed(): Emitted when a GachaBallInstance is added to or removed from the GameManager's master pool. trinkets_updated(active_trinkets: Array[TrinketDefinition]): Emitted by GameManager when trinkets are added or removed.
+gold_updated(new_total: int): Emitted when the player's gold changes. hero_hp_updated(current_hp: int, base_hp: int): Emitted when the hero's HP changes. day_updated(new_day: int): Emitted when the day counter increments. run_inventory_changed(): Emitted when a GachaBallInstance is added to or removed from the GameManager's run_inventory. trinkets_updated(active_trinkets: Array[TrinketDefinition]): Emitted by GameManager when trinkets are added or removed.
 Battle & Turn Management:
 battle_start_requested(encounter_definition: EnemyEncounterDefinition): Emitted from a node (e.g., PathChoice) to initiate a battle with a specific enemy setup.